 Around the fourth quarter of the 15th century, so after the end of the Polish-Teutonic war, which had to inhibit all major construction activities, the church of St. Nicholas was once again rebuilt, transformed into a hall again due to the raised aisles and chapels.
 The last reference to late-medieval construction works was recorded in 1516, when Nikles Spenger, a master bricklayer from Gdańsk, was to operate at the church.

-The church was severely damaged during a fire of 1777.
-At that time, the tower’s helmet, roof, and valuable interior furnishings were destroyed due to the collapse of the gothic vaults.
-In a difficult financial situation, the city could not rebuild the temple to its original appearance.
-All three towers were demolished and the church was lowered by more than 6,5 meters.
-The tower that we see today was built only in 1907.
-Subsequent destruction of the building was related to war activities carried out in Elbląg in the beginning of 1945.
+In the years 1598 – 1603, a magnificent spire was built between the two towers.
+The façade of the church survived in its new form until the fire of 1777.
+At that time, the towers, roofs, and valuable interior fittings were destroyed due to the collapse of Gothic vaults.
+In a difficult financial situation, the town could not rebuild the church to its original appearance.
+All three towers were demolished to the height of the vaults, and the nave of the church was lowered by more than 6.5 meters.
+The new tower was not built until 1907 on the lower parts of the earlier structure.
+The next destruction of the building was related to the military operations carried out in Elbląg at the beginning of 1945.

 The church was built of bricks in a monk bond (chancel) and Flemish bond (nave), on stone foundations, with the use of stone also to create some architectural details (e.g. the northern portal).
 Initially, until the first quarter of the fourteenth century, it had the form of a spacious, but relatively low, five-bay hall of central nave and two aisles, with a two-bay chancel, surrounded by external buttresses and closed in the east with a straight wall.
 On the west side, a massive, four-sided tower was located on the extension of the central nave.